 by Karl Scotland

 Karl Scotland explains the concept of Kanban system for software development.
 He identifies important aspects from which Kanban systems can be viewed in order to understand and improve an overall organization's delivery capability: workflow, visualization, work in process, cadence and continuous improvement.
 This article gives a deep insight into those areas and their implications on Kanban system.
 Read more »

 by Henrik Kniberg

-For those who want to start implementing Kanban in practice immediately, Henrik Kniberg prepared a Kanban kick-start example of Kanban board for teams with a visual hints.
+For those who want to start implementing Kanban in practice immediately, Henrik Kniberg prepared a Kanban kick-start example of Kanban board for teams with visual hints.
 From this paper you will find out how to start using Kanban board, how the typical Kanban pattern looks like and how to fill a Kanban card.
 Henrik Kniberg also explains the difference between features and tasks and how to name columns.
 This should be the first choice if you know the basics of Kanban and want to implement it really quickly in practice.
 Read more »

 by Matthew Moran